-Since the start of the period of school closure in March 2020 there has been an increased focus on remote education at The Winterton Federation, since then a wide range of approaches have been developed, evaluated and refined.
+Since the Covid pandemic, there has been an increased focus on remote education at The Winterton Federation, since then a wide range of approaches have been developed, evaluated and refined.
 Remote education has made a significant contribution to enabling our children to learn and progress.
-It is important that we continue to build on the remote learning we can provide during this time and make sure that our children are not missing out on further learning, as we continue to face periods where children or staff may not be able to attend school.
-This work is also important as we look to the long term.
+It is important that we continue to build on the remote learning we can provide, and make sure that our children are not missing out on further learning, in the rare circumstance that remote learning may need to be implemented.